Relationship management for emotional intelligence

 • Motivational and inspirational leaders

-• Skilled at creating a positive and hopeful mood even during stressful or otherwise challenging situations
+• Skilled at creating a positive and hopeful mood even during stressful or challenging situations

 Relationship management assessment statements

-Each of the following are related to relationship management and are included in the emotional intelligence self-assessment .
+Each of the following are part of relationship management and are in the emotional intelligence self-assessment .

 1. I generally avoid expressing my concerns if I know addressing an issue might upset someone.